Can we visit you before signing up for camp?

 How and when do I pay?

-You will need to make minimum deposits of $75 (plus $10 if utilizing vanpools) to hold spaces in our Kid’s Day Camps, or $175 for spaces in Overnight Youth Camps or Adult Expeditions.
+You will need to make minimum deposits of $100 to hold spaces in our Kid’s Day Camps, or $200 for spaces in Overnight Youth Camps and Adult Expeditions.
 Or you may deposit more than the minimum – up to the amount of your balance.
 You can make a deposit or payment using PayPal online, over the phone by calling our office with your credit card number , by mail using a check or in person with cash, check or credit card.
-Your balance is due by the first day of camp though we appreciate advanced payment (significantly cuts down on administrative work during our busy camp week).
-We prefer that you pay by check so we can avoid credit card fees.
+Your balance is due by the first day of camp, although we appreciate advanced payment (significantly cuts down on administrative work during our busy camp week).
+We also prefer that you pay by check so we can avoid credit card fees.

 What is your refund policy in case I have to cancel after making a deposit or paying in full?

-Standard deposits ($75 for day programs, $175 for overnight programs) are not refundable unless we don’t accept your application.
-If you cancel for any reason, you may receive a full credit good through the following calendar year on appropriate and available programs listed on our schedule, although an additional deposit may be required to secure your spot in the future program.
+Standard deposits ($100 for day programs, $200 for overnight programs) are not refundable unless we don’t accept your application.
+If you cancel in advance of the program start time for any reason, you may receive a full credit good through the following calendar year on appropriate and available programs listed on our schedule, although an additional deposit may be required to secure your spot in the future program.
 If a program you sign up for is canceled and not rescheduled at a time you can attend, you may receive a full refund except in case of natural (weather, geologic, etc) disasters, government shutdowns, conflicts or curfews, or other unforeseen emergencies making it impossible for staff and/or attendees to reach or use program locations, in which case all payments made will be held by us without expiration date for your future use in appropriate/available programs of your choice.
 No refund, nor credit, is given if a participant is asked to leave a program for inappropriateness as determined by our kids, youth and adult agreements for participation.